 \subsection{GLIP vs. Other Backbones in MADiff}

-In this experiment, we build two other baselines with CLIP \cite{radford2021learning} and ResNet-18 \cite{he2016deep} as image backbones.
-CLIP is pretrained on a variety of image-text pairs by He \etal.
-It is task-agnostically transferred to our model here to embed each image to a feature vector, which is further fused with the trajectory feature by MLP as diffusion latents.
-In contrast, we integrate ResNet-18 into MADiff and train it from scratch.
+In this experiment, we build two other baselines with CLIP \cite{radford2021learning} and ResNet-18 \cite{he2016deep} as image backbones. \myblue{CLIP is task-agnostically transferred to our model to embed each image to a feature vector, which is further fused with the trajectory feature by MLP as diffusion latents.} In contrast, we integrate ResNet-18 into MADiff and train it from scratch.
 Note that both baselines lack a text prompt compared to GLIP of MADiff.
 The experiment is conducted on EgoPAT3D-DT and the results in Tab.~\ref{tab:ala_on_glip} show that the utilization of GLIP in MADiff presents the best prediction performance in both previously seen and unseen scenes.
 The pretrained CLIP cannot generate task-specific semantic features due to a lack of text guidance, and ResNet-18 trained from scratch suffers from overfitting to the previously visited scenarios.